A Personal Testimony that Taught Me A Powerful Truth Scott Pauley

 Snared.
 Drowned.
 Pierced.
 It is a painful thing to be possessed by possessions.

-One of the greatest Christian that ever lived, the Apostle Paul, said that there was some things he could do, but he chose not to.
-There were things that were permissible but not best.
+One of the greatest Christians who ever lived, the Apostle Paul, said that there were some things he could do, but he chose not to.
+Some things were permissible, but not the best.
 Why?
 Allow him to speak for himself: “I will not be brought under the power of any” (1 Corinthians 6:12).

 Refuse today to be possessed by possessions.
 Choose instead to be possessed by Christ alone.
 He takes good care of everything that is in His hand.